Macadamia integrifolia

 The peel surrounds a round nut with a glossy brown shell that is very hard and difficult to crack open.
 It protects an edible, round kernel with creamy, nutty, oily white flesh.
 As the fruit ripens, the peel splits, releasing the nut, which falls to the ground.

-The fallen nuts are collected from the ground, stored and left to dry for a week before they are eaten or processed.
-Macadamias are a popular nut, cultivated commercially and sold for eating as they are or in various snack foods and confectionery, either raw, roasted, salted, unsalted, coated in chocolate (Theobroma cacao), baked in cookies or added to ice cream.
-They also yield an edible oil marketed as a high-end salad oil.
-More recently, they are being used to make a milk substitute sold under the 'Milkadamia' brand.
+Edible nut - The fallen nuts are collected from the ground, stored, and left to dry for about a week before being eaten or processed.
+Macadamias are a popular nut, cultivated commercially and sold as-is raw, roasted, salted, or unsalted or used in snack foods and confectionery, such as chocolate-coated (Theobroma cacao), baked into cookies, or added to ice cream.

 Climate

-Macadamia grows naturally and is productive in humid subtropical and tropical mid-elevation climates, generally frost-free areas with annual lows of 11 to 19°C, annual highs of 21 to 32°C, annual rainfall of 800 to 3700 mm and a dry season of 5 months or less, extending to 8 months with irrigation or groundwater.
+Macadamia grows naturally and is productive in humid subtropical and tropical mid-elevation climates, generally frost-free areas with annual lows of 11 to 19°C, annual highs of 20 to 32°C, annual rainfall of 800 to 3700 mm and a dry season of 5 months or less, extending to 8 months with irrigation or groundwater.

 Growing